Adaptive Information Processing

 The information-processing paradigm, which I have termed the Adaptive Information Processing model, provides a way to explain EMDR’s treatment effects as well as successfully predict the appropriate application of the method to a variety of presenting problems.

-Shapiro formally names and defines the AIP model as the governing clinical heuristic for EMDR, positioning it as both explanatory and predictive.
+Shapiro formally names and defines the AIP model as the explanatory and predictive clinical heuristic underpinning all EMDR application.

 Shapiro, Francine, Eye Movement Desensitization and Reprocessing (EMDR): Basic Principles, Protocols, and Procedures, 2001thesis